How to buy a house before you turn 25

 There are a handful of other government-funded initiatives that also fall under the umbrella of the Help to Buy scheme.
 This includes programmes that help key workers, military personnel and those who live in council housing.
 All of these and more are covered in detail on the government's official website.

-However, there are three in particular that are intended to help first-time buyers, which we'll summarise now.
+However, there are two in particular that are intended to help first-time buyers, which we'll summarise now.

 As the name suggests, this scheme is aimed at first-time buyers.
 It's one of the newest programmes announced under Help to Buy, so very few houses are available through First Homes.